UpToEleven1102/KDTree_C_DataMining/README.md

 run ./kdtree in ubuntu

-main.c Documentation
+## main.c Documentation

-main.c is used to generate the dataset that will then be sorted into a KD-Tree main.c delacares and pre-initializes output values for the kdTree function main.c generates random dataset data by using 1/rand() to generate numbers between 0 and 1 main.c generates datasets containing n_data points, n_dimensions, and K^2 clusters(ex 2,4,8,16,....ect) main.c passes generated dataset to the kdTree function for sorting into a KD-Tree
+main.c is used to generate the dataset that will then be sorted into a KD-Tree
+- delacares and pre-initializes output values for the kdTree function
+- generates random dataset data by using (double)(rand()%10)/10 to generate numbers between 0 and 1
+- generates datasets containing n_data points, n_dimensions, and K^2 clusters(ex 2,4,8,16,....ect)
+- passes generated dataset to the kdTree function for sorting into a KD-Tree

-kdTree.c Documentation
+## kdTree.c Documentation

-kdTree.c receives data from main.c for building the KD-Tree kdTree.c builds the entries of the KD-Tree based on bi-partition function kdTree.c calculates the max variance and centroid of each cluster that is passed through it max variance is computed using: var x = 1/n (sum (xi- |x|)^2) cluster centroid is computed using: mean x = 1/n sum(x1+x2+...)
+kdTree.c receives data from main.c for building the KD-Tree
+- builds the entries of the KD-Tree based on bi-partition function
+- calculates the max variance and centroid of each cluster that is passed through it max variance is computed using: var x = 1/n (sum (xi- |x|)^2)

-kdTree.c shifts the elements of previous clusters in the KD-Tree to make room for new clusters so variance is preserved between clusters
+- cluster centroid is computed using: mean x = 1/n sum(x1+x2+...)

+- clusters can b located by using cluster_start and cluster_size

-kdTree.c calculates the cluster boundaries of each cluster in n-dimensions as to show an accurate physicial discription of each cluster
+- calculates the cluster boundaries of each cluster in n-dimensions as to show an accurate physicial discription of each cluster

-kdTree.c uses the biPartition function to split each cluster into 2 subclusters until the number of clusters has reached k^2 clusters.
+- uses the biPartition function to split each cluster into 2 subclusters until the number of clusters has reached k^2 clusters.

-utilities.c Documentation#
+## utilities.c Documentation

-utilities.c recieves data from kdTree.c and main.c
-utilities.c is used to allocate pointer variables for both kdTree.c and main.c print out starting data, cluster data, and final results of the KD-Tree construction
+utilities.c is a group of helper functions used to facilitate the coding process